 Atlantic City casino owner fights rules that others meet

-In this Thursday, Jan.
-8, 2015, file photo, developer Glenn Straub talks to the media during a break from a bankruptcy hearing at the federal courthouse, in Camden, N.J., concerning the Revel Casino in Atlantic City, N.J.
+In this Tuesday, April 7, 2015, file photo, Glenn Straub stands outside the Revel casino-hotel in Atlantic City, N.J.
 Since buying Atlantic City's former Revel casino two years ago, Straub has resisted following rules that bind all his would-be competitors.
 Even as he blames city and state officials for red tape that has so far prevented him from reopening the star-crossed resort under the new name Ten, Straub's struggles have left him with an empty building and piles of legal bills.

 Add your comments below